 To Increase Product Success and Minimize Risk, Don’t Skip Concept Testing

 Measure twice, cut once.
-It’s a well-known saying, and it’s accurate – especially in product development and merchandising, where the success of a product is critically linked to concept testing to validate your market opportunity and mitigate the risk of a failed product launch and costly mark-downs.
+It’s a well-known saying.
+And it’s accurate – especially in product development and merchandising.
+This is where the success of a product is critically linked to concept testing to validate your market opportunity and mitigate the risk of a failed product launch and costly mark-downs.

-There can be a lot at stake by forgoing the product concept testing step.
-Going to market with a product that hasn’t been validated and refined in its concept phase can mean sunk time or costly backtracking on already compressed calendars, and can lead to even bigger problems after launch.
+There can be a lot at stake by forgoing this step.
+Going to market with a product that hasn’t been validated and refined in this early phase can mean sunk time or costly backtracking on already compressed calendars.
+It can also lead to even bigger problems after launch.

-Identifying and qualifying market opportunities, validating product concepts, and refining those concepts with valuable input from your target customers checks a lot of important boxes on the front-end of your development and merchandising processes, allowing you and your teams to move forward with key directional information and confidence.
+Identifying and qualifying market opportunities, validating product concepts, and refining those concepts with valuable input from your target customers checks off a lot of important boxes on the front-end of your development and merchandising processes.
+This allows you and your teams to move forward with key directional information and confidence.

 The Value of Concept Testing